 Glass-bottom, snorkel, diving and island boat tours, and rentals for canoes and other paddle-craft, are temporarily unavailable.
 The park is working to resolve the issue as soon as possible and regrets the inconvenience.
 Limited snack items are available.

 Elliott Key Harbor and Campground Closed Until Further Notice

 Contractors began work to repair damaged boardwalks and marina at Elliott Key and the visitor center grounds.
 The marina and campground at Elliott Key are closed until the repairs are complete.
 University Dock on Elliott Key remains open for day use only.
 More »

 Biscayne National Park provides a wealth of opportunities for outdoors enthusiasts.
 If you are looking for an active adventure, try snorkeling, diving, canoeing or kayaking.
 If you have a few days, you can camp out on a subtropical island, or hike the length of Elliott Key.
 Does something a bit more relaxing sound good?
 How about a short stroll on the Jetty Trail, a picnic by the water, or a snooze in a rocking chair on the front porch of the Visitor Center?

 For all its diversity, though, there are a few things you can't do in the park.
 Since most of the park is covered by water, you will need a boat to get most places.
-If you don't have a boat, the park's concessioner offers guided boat trips.
 There is only one mile of paved roadway in the park, so there are no driving tours or bicycle paths, though a network of bike trails leading to the park is currently in the planning stages.

 Canoeing and Kayaking